jjplasma/PhotonSimulationProject/README.md

 Version notes:

     Can only be run through a python interpreter.
-    Current version is not vectorized
+    Current version is not vectorized.
-    Typical instance of 1000 Photons takes about 0.26 seconds
+    Typical instance of 1000 Photons takes about 0.26 seconds.